 FALCON HEIGHTS, Minn. — “Healthy State Fair fun since 2001!”

-On select days fairgoers will find information on how to live with sickle cell anemia and kidney disease, how to cope with a pancreatic cancer diagnosis, and how to prevent overdoses.
+On select days fairgoers will find information on how to live with sickle cell anemia and kidney disease, breast cancer resources, how to cope with a pancreatic cancer diagnosis, and how to prevent overdoses.

 New this year

 How healthy are your lungs?
 This year a coalition of Minnesota medical organizations are joining forces to talk with fairgoers about their lung functions and help determine if they are eligible for a CT scan.
 The group is led by an expert with the Mayo health system.

 Two new groups, Minnesota Adult & Teen Challenge (MnTC) and Minnesota Prevention & Recovery Alliance (MnPRA) join forces to provide information on addiction prevention and recovery.
 The MnTC is highlighting Overdose Awareness Day (August 31) and the importance of safely disposing unused and old prescription medication.
 The MnPRA will highlight prevention, education, and recovery services for people struggling with addiction issues.
 The groups will be present during the second half of the fair.

 Finally, women in their 60s will want to stop by on Senior days to learn about a new healthcare company designed just for them.
 Herself Health is opening doors in Minnesota to provide services specifically for those 65+.

 Where to find Health Fair 11